 - A 2011 national survey of 639 abortion patients found that the proportion receiving financial assistance from an abortion fund was more than twice as high among second-trimester patients as among first-trimester patients (19% vs. 8%).12

-- The Tiller Fund saw an increase in assistance requests for second-trimester abortions between 2010 and 2015; this suggests that as abortion costs rise and legal restrictions intensify, abortion becomes increasingly unaffordable for low-income women.17
+- The Tiller Fund saw an increase in assistance requests for second-trimester abortions between 2010 and 2015; this suggests that as abortion costs rise and legal restrictions intensify, abortion becomes increasingly unaffordable for low-income people.17

-- Regardless of their insurance status, women obtaining an abortion are more likely to rely on external financial assistance to pay for abortion care in states without Medicaid coverage of abortion than in the 15 states that do have such coverage: 22% vs. 4% in 2014.4 The Tiller Fund makes the majority of its pledges to residents of states without expanded Medicaid coverage to abortion.17
+- Regardless of their insurance status, people obtaining an abortion are more likely to rely on external financial assistance to pay for abortion care in states without Medicaid coverage of abortion than in the 15 states that do have such coverage: 22% vs. 4% in 2014.4 The Tiller Fund makes the majority of its pledges to residents of states without expanded Medicaid coverage to abortion.17

 - While financial assistance from these funds helps make abortion accessible for many women, it may also result in delays in care.
 Compared with women who pay out of pocket, those who use financial assistance reported in a 2014 survey having a longer wait between making an appointment and seeing a provider: They were more likely to have made their appointment more than two weeks ahead of time.18 Such delays may be due to eligibility screening and other administrative delays related to seeking financial assistance from an abortion fund, insurance, or other personal and community sources.